 Alternatively, a questioner can challenge an argument by pointing out a shortcoming in its construction.
 For example, if Elizabeth argues that increased pressure on North Korea will produce changes in its behavior but uses evidence that does not take into account North Korea's recent change in leadership, then Joanna might ask "Does your evidence refer to the previous North Korean regime or the current one?"
 This question does not explicitly present a challenge to the argument, but it does call attention to the argument's weakness.
-It also achieves the ideal result of a question: putting the speaker in a position where she must offer a simple answer that indicts her own position.
-Winning a debate is always easier if a debater can force her opponent to make her argument for her.
+It also achieves the ideal result of a question: putting the speaker in a position where they must offer a simple answer that indicts their own position.
+Winning a debate is always easier if a debater can force their opponent to make their argument for them.